nanndoj/klarna-js/README.md

 # Klarna FluidBox Javascript assignment

-To install just clone this repository or download as zip file.
+To install, first clone this repository or download as a zip file

 ## Install

 You can install the project dependences with `npm`.

-### bower
+### npm

 ```shell
 npm install